DawnLightRise/DeMoP/README.md

 <sup>†</sup> These authors contributed equally to this work.
 <sup>*</sup> Corresponding author.

 Manuscript in preparation, 2026.
-Information current as of July 31, 2026.
+Information current as of August 17, 2026.

 [**Manuscript PDF**](./DeMoP_20260816_CT_Clean_Version.pdf) as of August 16, 2026.